 2. A Wednesday!
 (2008)

-A Wednesday! is an Indian suspense+ drama+ thriller movie which was written and directed by Neeraj Pandey and produced by Ronnie Screwvala, Anjum Rizvi, and Shital Bhatia.
-The movie was released on 5 September 2008 starring Anupam Kher, Jimmy Shergill, Naseeruddin Shah, Aamir Bashir, Deepal Shaw in a lead role.
-Actually, it is the official remake of ” A Common Man” in English starring Ben Cross and Ben Kingsley.
+A Wednesday!
+It is an Indian suspense+ drama+ thriller movie which was written and directed by Neeraj Pandey and produced by Ronnie Screwvala, Anjum Rizvi, and Shital Bhatia.
+The movie was released on 5 September 2008 starring Anupam Kher, Jimmy Shergill, Naseeruddin Shah, Aamir Bashir, and Deepal Shaw in the lead role.
+It is the official remake of ” A Common Man” in English starring Ben Cross and Ben Kingsley.
 It was the inspiration for Telugu movie Eeenadu and Tamil movie Unnaipol Oruvan.

 3. Kaun (1999)

 Kaun?
 (English: Who’s There?) is one of the best Indian thriller movies i have ever seen.
-The movie was released on 26 February 1999 starring Urmila Matondkar, Manoj Bajpayee, Sushant Singh in a lead role.
+The movie was released on 26 February 1999 starring Urmila Matondkar, Manoj Bajpayee, and Sushant Singh in the lead role.
 The movie was directed by Ram Gopal Verma and produced by Mukesh Udeshi.
-A man keeps bothering a home alone woman asking her about a person called Mr. Malhotra.
+A man keeps bothering a home-alone woman asking her about a person called Mr. Malhotra.
 The woman is reluctant to open the door due to the fear of a serial killer on the loose in the city.

 4. Drishyam (2015)

-Drishyam was an Indian thriller movie directed by Nishikant Kamat and produced by Ajit Andhare, Abhishek Pathak, and Kumar Mangat Pathak.
-The movie was released on 31 July 2015 starring Ajay Devgan, Tabu, and Shriya Saran in a lead role.
+Drishyam is an Indian thriller movie directed by Nishikant Kamat and produced by Ajit Andhare, Abhishek Pathak, and Kumar Mangat Pathak.
+The movie was released on 31 July 2015 starring Ajay Devgan, Tabu, and Shriya Saran in the lead role.
 The movie is distributed by Viacom 18 Motion Pictures.
-The movie is the remake of 2013 Malayalam movie Drishyam starring Mohanlal and Meena in the lead role which was directed and written by Jeethu Joseph.
+The movie is a remake of the 2013 Malayalam movie Drishyam starring Mohanlal and Meena in the lead role which was directed and written by Jeethu Joseph.

-This Indian movie features Ajay Devgan as Vijay Salgaonkar, Tabu as IG Meera Deshmukh, Shriya Saran as Nandhani Vijay Salgaonkar, Ishita Dutta as Vijay’s daughter, Rajat Kapoor as Meera’s Husband and Prathamesh Parab.
+This Indian movie features Ajay Devgan as Vijay Salgaonkar, Tabu as IG Meera Deshmukh, Shriya Saran as Nandhani Vijay Salgaonkar, Ishita Dutta as Vijay’s daughter, Rajat Kapoor as Meera’s Husband, and Prathamesh Parab.
 The soundtrack of the movie is composed by Vishal Bhardwaj and lyrics written by Gulzar.
-It is one of the most awaited or we can say most anticipated movie of 2015 in Bollywood.
+It is one of the most-awaited, or so we can say, most anticipated movies of 2015 in Bollywood.
 The movie looks like an interesting plot with lots of drama and suspense.
 Ajay and Tabu look set to mark with their performance too.
-This movie always come in the category of Suspense and Thriller movies or we can say suspense+ thriller movies.
+This movie always comes in the category of Suspense and Thriller movies or we can say suspense+ thriller movies.

 5. Company (2002)

-Campany is a Indian crime thriller movie which was directed by Ram Gopal Verma and written by Jaideep Sahni.
-The movie was released on 12 April 2002 starring Mohanlal, Ajay Devgan, Vivek oberoi, Manisha Koirala, Antara Mali in a lead role.
+Campany is an Indian crime thriller movie which was directed by Ram Gopal Verma and written by Jaideep Sahni.
+The movie was released on 12 April 2002 starring Mohanlal, Ajay Devgan, Vivek Oberoi, Manisha Koirala, and Antara Mali in the lead role.
 It is a fictional exposé of the Mumbai underworld, loosely based on the Indian mafia organization D-Company, known to be run by Dawood Ibrahim.
-It is the second film in the Indian Gangster trilogy, and a sequel to the blockbuster Satya.
-Upon release, the film received positive reviews from critics as well as audience, having won seven Filmfare Awards; three IIFA Awards, and went on to become one of the highest grossing Bollywood film(s) of 2002.
+It is the second film in the Indian Gangster trilogy and a sequel to the blockbuster Satya.
+Upon release, the film received positive reviews from critics as well as the audience, having won seven Filmfare Awards; three IIFA Awards, and went on to become one of the highest grossing Bollywood film(s) of 2002.
 The movie mainly depicts the economics behind running an Indian mafia organization.

 6. Kahaani (2012)

 Kahaani is a mystery+ suspense movie directed by Sujoy Ghosh and produced by Kushal Kantilal Gada and Sujoy Ghosh.
-The movie was released on 9 March 2012 starring Vidya Balan, Nawazuddin Siddiqui, Parambrata Chatterjee, Saswata Chatterjee and Indraneil Sengupta in a lead role.
-‘Kahaani’ takes Kolkata beyond cliches.
+The movie was released on 9 March 2012 starring Vidya Balan, Nawazuddin Siddiqui, Parambrata Chatterjee, Saswata Chatterjee and Indraneil Sengupta in the lead role.
+Kahaani takes Kolkata beyond its cliches.
 The city has not only been brilliantly captured but has also been featured as a protagonist itself!
-I would say that ‘Kahaani’ is one of the best Indian thrillers on celluloid.
+I would say that “Kahaani” is one of the best Indian thrillers on celluloid.

 7. Baazigar (1993)

-Baazigar (English: Gambler) is a Indian crime thriller movie directed by Abbas-Mustan and produced by Ganesh Jain.
-The movie was released on 12 November 1993 starring shah Rukh Khan, Kajol, Shilpa Shetty, Raakhee, Siddharth Roy in a lead role.
+Baazigar (English: Gambler) is an Indian crime thriller movie directed by Abbas-Mustan and produced by Ganesh Jain.
+The movie was released on 12 November 1993 starring Shah Rukh Khan, Kajol, Shilpa Shetty, Raakhee, and Siddharth Roy in the lead role.
 This movie is a contemporary thriller about a young man who stops at nothing to get what he wants.
 This was Shah Rukh Khan’s breakthrough role as the sole lead and Kajol’s first commercial success.
 Actress Shilpa Shetty was supposed to debut with film Gaata Rahe Mera Dil, however, the film remained unreleased and this was her debut movie.

 Baazigar was the first film in which Shah Rukh Khan played the role of an anti-hero and also the first film which earned Khan a Filmfare Award for Best Actor.
-Initially Salman Khan was the first choice to play the lead in the film.
-The film was remade in Tamil as Samrat with Ramki, in Telugu as Vetagadu with Rajasekhar and in Kannada as Nagarahavu with Upendra.
-The film brought actors Shah Rukh Khan, Kajol, Shilpa Shetty and composer Anu Malik to the limelight.
+Initially, Salman Khan was the first choice to play the lead in the film.
+The film was remade in Tamil as Samrat with Ramki, in Telugu as Vetagadu with Rajasekhar, and in Kannada as Nagarahavu with Upendra.
+The film brought actors Shah Rukh Khan, Kajol, Shilpa Shetty, and composer Anu Malik into the limelight.
 It is a remake of the 1991 Hollywood film A Kiss Before Dying.